 What is Relationships and Sex Education?

-Quite simply, effective SRE (Sex and Relationship Education) ought to begin at an early age as it is ultimately any learning that is about forming positive relationships.
-More specifically though, SRE also explores the emotional, social and physical aspects of growing up and should extend, age appropriately, to also cover puberty, reproduction, human sexuality and sexual health.
+Quite simply, effective RSE (Relationship and Sex Education) ought to begin at an early age as it is ultimately any learning that is about forming positive relationships.
+More specifically though, RSE also explores the emotional, social and physical aspects of growing up and should extend, age appropriately, to also cover puberty, reproduction, human sexuality and sexual health.

 Why is Relationships and Sex Education important?

 Good RSE is essential because it equips children and young people with the information, (knowledge and understanding), values, attitudes and skills to have safe, fulfilling and enjoyable relationships throughout their lives as well as to empower individuals to take responsibility for their own and others’ sexual health and wellbeing.